0800 840 1628 • Monday - Friday 9am - 6:30pmContact Us

 If drinking has become such a big part of your life, try substituting drinking with other activities that can be beneficial to your health.
 Take up a hobby, find a sport or exercise you love, make new friends and spend time with your family.
 Finding something that you enjoy will occupy the time that you would usually be drinking, and you’ll feel so much better as a result.

 When you find yourself cutting down the amount you drink, you’ll start to notice a whole range of health benefits of cutting down alcohol.
-Not only will you start to feel a lot better in yourself, but your body will start to recover from the damage that has been caused from excessive consumption.
-If you or someone you know is looking to cut down how much alcohol they drink, have a chat with one of the LiveWell Dorset team today for friendly help and guidance on where to start.
+Not only will you start to feel a lot better in yourself, but your body will start to recover from the damage that has been caused by excessive consumption.
+If you or someone you know is looking to cut down how much alcohol they drink, register or have a chat with our team today for friendly help and guidance on where to start.